 City of Stirling

-Stirling is a city in central Scotland and is grouped around a castle and old medieval town.
+Stirling is a city in central Scotland and is grouped around the a castle and an old medieval town.

 The city is located some miles to the west of the opening of the River Forth.
 Historically it was strategically important as the "Gateway to the Highlands".
 666